Indokalpa/devTinder-web/README.md

-- Install 'axios' to handle 'fetch' requests.
+- Install 'axios' to handle 'fetch' requests(more convinient way)

 - CORS ERROR : install cors in backend => add middleware with configurations: origin, and credentials: true